@lantic Rugby Sevens: History

-@lantic Rugby Sevens was founded in July 2007 after @lantic, a local South African ISP, saw the opportunity to develop talent at a junior level for the national sevens team and decided to invest in the community through sport.
+@lantic Rugby Sevens was founded in July 2007 after @lantic, a local South African Internet service provider, saw the opportunity to develop talent at a junior level for the national sevens team and decided to invest in the community through sport.

 In 2008, the @lantic Rugby Sevens series hosted its first Champion of Champions tournament at Atomic Sport Academy.
 Harmony Sport Academy from Virginia, Free State, out played fifteen other teams to take the crown as the best schools sevens team in South Africa, that year.

 Due to the success of the @lantic Rugby Sevens series, a provincial tournament was born in 2011.
 This tournament, commonly referred to as the Sevens Craven Week, provides a platform for schoolboys to be selected for the South African national sevens rugby team.
 The Blue Bulls beat the Cheetahs 43–14 in the cup final to take the title of @lantic Provincial U18 champions in 2011.

 The @lantic Provincial U18 tournament took place on 4 and 5 October in 2012.